Pfizer revenue and profits soar on its Covid vaccine business - KESQ

 The company reported adjusted earnings of $7.7 billion, up 133% from a year earlier.
 Revenue soared to $24.1 billion, up 134%.
 Both easily cleared results forecast by analysts.

 The vaccine business alone was responsible for more than 60% of the company’s sales, as vaccine revenue rose to $14.6 billion from only $1.7 billion a year earlier.
-Revenue outside of its vaccine business was up a far more modest 11%.
+The company said its Covid vaccine sales accounted for $13 billion of that revenue.
+Revenue outside of its Covid vaccine business was up a far more modest 7%.

 The company said it now expects full-year revenue of between $81 billion to $82 billion, up $2 billion from its earlier guidance.
 It also raised its earnings per share outlook by about 3% to 5% above what it had been expected to earn.